glb23/dot/README.md

-### Install or Update
+### First Install

+(How to update see below)

-Be careful if you have local modifications, this overwrites everything without asking:
+Be careful if you have local modifications in any config files, this overwrites everything without asking and without backups.
+See the
+`init` script for details.

 ```
 mkdir -p ~/.local/dot